mariolinguito/codingadventures/content/blog/config-split/index.md

 ![OpenID Connect configuration for testing](generic_testing.png "OpenID Connect configuration for testing")

+In the end, we have the same module enabled in both environments but with different information.

 ## And for the sensitive data?

 If you have sensitive data, like the well-known configuration of your IDP, you can use the option Database for the Storage type inside the Config Split environment configuration.